yzyf1312/iflypen-api-rs/src/bin/README.md

 - Other platforms: Path unknown

 #### Prepare Audio File
-Rename your audio file to `data.mp3` (format support determined by iFlyRec server)
+Place the audio file to be transcribed in the working directory, or specify its full path at runtime.

 ---